 - Lower building carbon emissions.

 - Better interaction between the building and the electrical grid.

 But transforming or planning a NZEB building means working on both fronts:

 - Install on-site renewable energy systems

-While at the early stages of building-integrated photovoltaic the systems were sized to maximise the on-site electricity generation, the energy exchange between the building and the energy infrastructure is more and more emphasized when sizing a PV system.
+While at the early stages of building-integrated photovoltaic, the systems were sized to maximise the on-site electricity generation, the energy exchange between the building and the energy infrastructure is more and more emphasised when sizing a PV system.

 The fluctuating power generation of renewable energies can indeed be challenging for the electricity network which seeks to constantly balance the power generation and power consumption.
-This could explain why most of the financial incentives for PV-systems is progressively putting the focus on maximizing energy self-consumption instead of maximizing energy production.
+This could explain why most of the financial incentives for PV systems are progressively putting the focus on maximising energy self-consumption instead of maximising energy production.